HrishavBakulBarua/GTA-HDR/README.md

 This work is supported by the prestigious [`Global Excellence and Mobility Scholarship (GEMS)`](https://www.monash.edu.my/research/support-and-scholarships/gems-scholarship), Monash University.
 This research is also supported, in part, by the E-Science fund under the project: *Innovative High Dynamic Range Imaging - From Information Hiding to Its Applications* `(Grant No. 01-02-10-SF0327)`.

 ## Overview
+Given that the performance of any data-driven learning- based method for HDR image reconstruction largely depends on the size and diversity of the datasets used for development, there is a significant gap in the publicly available datasets required to advance this research direction.
+Moreover, currently, there are no available datasets that adequately address the problem of no- reference HDR image quality assessment, which demands vast collections of ground truth HDR and distorted HDR pairs.
+In summary, there is a substantial research gap pertaining to benchmark datasets needed to advance the research on HDR image reconstruction, motivating the creation of an appropriate large-scale dataset.

 ![My Image](assets/research-gap.png)